ChrisMarshallNY/ITCB-master/README.md

 - `01-CBCentralManagerDelegate`
     This directory starts at the completion of the previous step, and walks through the process of adding support for [CBPeripheralDelegate](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate) callbacks, which is where the lions' share of functionality exists.

+These directories will contain the complete, running applications:

 - `02-CBPeripheralDelegate`
     This directory just contains the final implementation, including the Peripheral delegate callbacks.
+It is sparse, and not LINTed.

 - `Final-CompleteImplementation`
     This directory is a "ship-ready" implementation of the project, with full source code documentation and LINTing.

 ## LET'S GET STARTED

-To begin, simply open the `00-StartingPoint` directory, in this directory, open the `ITCB.xcworkspace` workspace with Xcode, and follow the steps in the `README.md` file.
+To begin, simply open the `00-StartingPoint` directory, open the `ITCB.xcworkspace` workspace with Xcode, and follow the steps in the `README.md` file.